circleci/circleci-docs/jekyll/_cci1/ios-code-signing.md

 ### What Does "Install Code Signing Credentials" Do?

-The "Install Code Signing Credentials" step of OSX builds is where we prepare the container for code-signing before your builds runs.
+The "Install Code Signing Credentials" step of macOS builds is where we prepare the container for code-signing before your builds runs.

 1. We create a new keychain called `circle.keychain` with password